schumbar/CMPE297/short_story/README.md

 ## List of Deliverables

 1. `README.md`: README file containing the short story assignment description and list of deliverables for each part.
+2. `Survey_on_LLM_based_Autonomous_Agents.pdf`: PDF file containing the survey paper for this assignment.
-2. `ShawnChumbar_CMPE297_ShortStorySlides.pdf`: PDF file containing the slide deck for this assignment.
+3. `ShawnChumbar_CMPE297_ShortStorySlides.pdf`: PDF file containing the slide deck for this assignment.
-3. [Medium Article](https://medium.com/@shawn.chumbar/pushing-the-boundaries-of-ai-how-autonomous-agents-with-llms-are-shaping-the-future-60782a5105da): Link to Medium article for this assignment.
+4. [Medium Article](https://medium.com/@shawn.chumbar/pushing-the-boundaries-of-ai-how-autonomous-agents-with-llms-are-shaping-the-future-60782a5105da): Link to Medium article for this assignment.
-4. [Video Presentation](https://youtube.com): Link to video presentation for this assignment.
+5. [Video Presentation](https://youtube.com): Link to video presentation for this assignment.
 TODO

 ## List of References